Bad-weather fallback

 02

-Use an indoor lunch, coffee, or dinner to support the anchor you already chose.
+Use an indoor lunch, coffee, or dinner to support the main stop you already chose.

 03

-Treat the rainy version as a different trip shape, not a compromised copy of the sunny one.
+Treat the rainy version as a different trip plan, not a compromised copy of the sunny one.

 Official links